Five Ways You Could Be Wrong About Lexington Bed Bugs

 Bed bugs are a common pest -- so common that there’s a whole lot of misconceptions floating around about their behavior and how best to get rid of them.
 We’re here to shine a light on this misinformation and equip you with all you need to know to make sure you don’t become a pincushion for the tiny parasites.

 Misconception: Bed Bugs Are Too Small To See

-Bed bugs are indeed tiny, and they can be incredibly difficult to spot since they stick to dark areas and typically only come out to feed at night.
+Bed bugs in Lexington are indeed tiny, and they can be incredibly difficult to spot since they stick to dark areas and typically only come out to feed at night.
 They are dark brown or reddish in color, too, making them blend right into dark fabrics or carpeting.
 However, bed bugs can actually be seen by the naked eye.
 Bed bugs typically grow to a few millimeters in length, and even their rice-sized eggs can be spotted if one is persistent.
 While they’re not invisible, you’re far more likely to encounter the aftermath of a bed bug feeding than to spot them crawling around.

 Misconception: Only Dirty Homes Get Bed Bugs

 Because pests often accompany squalor and filth, we tend to think that they are only a problem in untidy areas.
 But remember your school lessons about head lice and remember that bed bugs are the same: they prefer clean areas where they can nest and move around easily.
 With bed bugs, they typically hide in places where they can access the spots where animals or people might rest or sit.
 Even clean homes and businesses can fall victim to a bed bug infestation, which is why only persistent and expert solutions can truly control their populations.